lsst-sqre/safir/docs/user-guide/database.rst

 Database support in Safir is optional.
 To use it, depend on ``safir[db]`` in your pip requirements.

+Also see :ref:`pydantic-dsns` for Pydantic types that help with configuring the PostgreSQL DSN.

 Initializing a database
 =======================